Coronavirus: What you need to KNOW

 We’re committed to doing everything we can to make it as easy and safe as possible for you to access routine lab services.
 So we’ve launched a Peace of Mind program at each of our more than 2,200 patient service centers across the country.

-So far, we’ve processed more than 9.2 million active infection tests and 2.8 million antibody tests.
+Since March 9, we’ve processed more than 15.7 million active infection tests and 3.8 million antibody tests.

 With so much important information to consider about your health, you likely have a lot of questions about COVID-19 testing.